karpikorop/material-todo/README.md

 ### License

-Distributed under the MIT License.
+Distributed under the GNU GENERAL PUBLIC LICENSE Version 3.
 See `LICENSE` for more information.